International cultural explorers

 International Graduate Program in Japanese Studies

-Birth of “Japanology” from Tohoku University
+The Birth of Japanese Studies at Tohoku University

 International Graduate Program in Japanese Studies(Visit Website)